 They can be used for temperatures ranging from -200°C to +850°C, and are available in 2-wire, 3-wire or 4-wire versions.

-Thermocouples probes are available in a wide range of metals, such as copper-constantan, iron-constantan and chromel-alumel.
-Thermocouples sensors are also available in a variety of accuracy levels, from 0.5% to 0.01%.
+Thermocouple probes are available in a wide range of metals, such as copper-constantan, iron-constantan and chromel-alumel.
+Thermocouples are also available in a variety of accuracy levels, from 0.5% to 0.01%.

 They can be used, as recommended, for temperatures up to 2300°C.